 Drive Home With Your Car

-Before you drive away make sure you have the title, a signed copy of the bill of sale and any maintenance records.
+Before you drive away make sure you have the title, a signed copy of the bill of sale, and any maintenance records.
 Don’t forget to ask if there is a special wheel lug key or you will not be able to change a tire.
-Make sure you have all sets of keys, owners manuals, repair manuals and spare parts that the seller may have.
+Ensure you have all sets of keys, owners manuals, repair manuals, and spare parts that the seller may have.
 Be sure the car has its spare tire and jack.
 Make sure all brake lights and other lamps work.
 You don’t want to get pulled over by the cops for no brake lights on your way home.
 Ask the seller if they have a car cover.
 You may want to have an oil change done.

 5. Buy an Extended Warranty for Your Used Car

 CarBuyingTips.com has researched the best car warranty sites and found the ones that are known to pay claims.
 We recommend the unique competitive model offered by CARCHEX.
 Make sure you have understood the benefits of the Extended Warranty or you’ll end up paying too much.
 It is especially important to protect yourself if you buy a 3 or 4-year-old used car.
 This is the time frame when the manufacturer’s warranty expires.
 Unless you buy an extended warranty, you are risking large repair expenses.